-- convenience, eg if the contract is no longer required
+- convenience, for example if the contract is no longer required

-- a breach of contract, eg if a supplier hasn’t done everything they said they would
+- a breach of contract, for example if a supplier hasn’t done everything they said they would

-- poor performance, eg if consistent poor performance hasn’t improved following an improvement plan
+- poor performance, for example if consistent poor performance hasn’t improved following an improvement plan

 Where to get help